 Let’s just say at the outset we were not prepared for this.
-Nobody thought life would be disrupted this way.
+Nobody thought it would disrupt life this way.
 The only folks who haven’t felt the heat are nature and its inner circle.
-Yeah… you know, the trees, birds, dolphins, and all sorts of two and four legged creatures and of course the air and water systems.
+Yeah!
+You know, the trees, birds, dolphins, and all sorts of two and four-legged creatures and of course the air and water systems.
 Basically, everyone minus us humans—because we are the outer circle.
 We are not nature.

 So, is it too late?